How to Clean Your Air Fryer Heating Element (Step-by-Step + Safety Tips)

 Dry Clean Loose Debris First

+This is where most people rush — and end up spreading grease instead of removing it.
 Start with a dry paper towel or soft brush.

 • Gently wipe away crumbs and loose residue